t2linux/T2-Ubuntu/README.md

 diskutil umountDisk /dev/diskX
 sudo gdd bs=4M if=ubuntu-20.04-5.6.10-mbp.iso of=/dev/diskX conv=fdatasync status=progress
 ```
+#### Note
+Other imaging tools such as Etcher or Rufus may not work as intended, if you are having trouble, use dd (or gdd if installed over brew)
-4. Boot in Recovery mode and allow booting unknown OS
+4. Boot in Recovery mode and allow booting unknown OS.
-5. Restart and immediately press the option key until the Logo come up
+5. Restart and immediately press and hold the option key until the Logo comes up.
 6. Select "EFI Boot" (the third option was the one that worked for me)
 7. Launch Ubuntu Live
 8. Use Ubiquity to install (just click on it)